Learn all of the high tech components that make up your Berlei bra, simply hover over or tap the dots below to find out more.

 The shoulder strap is where the cup at the apex and the wing at the back join together.

-The centre front, or "centre gore" is the sturdy piece of the bra that sits flat against the chest.
-It anchors the cups, and is a stabilisation point between the breasts to provide separation.
+The sturdy piece that sits flat against the chest.
+It anchors the cups and is a stabilisation point between the breasts to provide separation.

-The cradle is the area around the cups that helps it sits securely around the chest and anchors it to the body for support.
+The cradle, or wire frame, is the area around the cups that helps it sit securely around the breasts and anchors it to the body for support.

 The wire channel houses the wire that sits along the base of the cup.
 It's inside a tubular casing so you can't see it but you can feel it with your hands.
 Underwire supports and separates the breasts, placing them in the perfect position.